Multiplicity dependence of $\Xi_c^+$ and $\Xi_c^0$ production in pp collisions at $\sqrt{s} = 13$ TeV: Introduction

 The \Lambdac/\Dzero production ratio in \pp collisions is well described by effective model calculations and event generators implementing different hadronisation mechanisms: i) a tune of the PYTHIA~8 event generator with colour reconnection beyond the leading-colour approximation (CR-BLC~\cite{Christiansen:2015yqa}), in which baryon production is enhanced by the introduction of new topologies for colour reconnection mechanisms as the junctions; ii) the Statistical Hadronisation Model (SHM) including higher-mass excited charm baryon states, which are predicted by the Relativistic Quark Model (RQM)~\cite{SHMRQM} but have not yet been experimentally measured.
 The model replaces the complexity of the hadronisation process with thermo-statistical weights governed by the masses of available hadron states at a universal hadronisation temperature; and iii) models assuming a charm quark hadronisation via coalescence with other quarks produced in the collision, such as Catania~\cite{Catania1,Catania2}, Quark Combination Mode (QCM)~\cite{QCM}, and POWLANG~\cite{POWLANG}.
 However, unlike the measurements of the \Lambdac/\Dzero and \Sigmac/\Dzero ratios~\cite{ALICE:2021rzj} that are both described by such models within the measured uncertainties, the production ratios for strange-charm baryons, such as \Xiczeroplus/\Dzero and \Omegac/\Dzero, are not well described by these models~\cite{ALICE:2021bli, ALICE:2022cop}.
 Studying charm-hadron production as a function of charged-particle multiplicity in pp collisions can extend the knowledge about how the charm-quark hadronisation mechanism evolves from low to high particle densities.
 Recent results of multiplicity-dependent \Lambdac/\Dzero production ratios in \pp collisions~\cite{ALICE:2021npz} exhibit an increasing charm baryon-to-meson ratio with an increasing charged-particle multiplicity in the intermediate \pt region (\ptrange{2}{12} \GeVc).
 However, at the same time, no significant multiplicity dependence is observed for the \pt-integrated yields within the current uncertainties.
 This weak multiplicity dependence of the \pt-integrated \Lambdac/\Dzero ratio is similar to that of $\Lambda$/\kzero~\cite{ALICE:2019avo}.
 Interestingly, a clear multiplicity dependence is observed in the multi-strange baryon-to-meson production yield ratios \X/\kzero and \Om/\kzero.
-One possible explanation in the context of the Canonical Statistical Model (CSM)~\cite{VOVCHENKO2018171} is that the increasing system volume leads to the progressive removal of the canonical suppression associated with charge conservation.
-In small systems, the total conserved charges are strictly fixed event-by-event, which reduces the number of accessible microstates.
-The constraint effect of conservation of particle number (canonical suppression) will gradually weaken, and the behaviour of physical quantities will approach the results of the grand canonical ensemble.
+One possible explanation in the context of the Canonical Statistical Model (CSM)~\cite{VOVCHENKO2018171} is that moving from pp to Pb--Pb collisions the system volume increases, which gradually removes the canonical suppression associated with an exact charge conservation in pp collisions, leading to a global charge conservation in Pb--Pb collisions.
 Therefore, measurements of strange-charm baryon production in various multiplicity classes will offer key insights into hadron production mechanisms and their evolution with multiplicity density.